A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

 We also evaluate the solvers on random graphs with integer-valued edge weights from the MAX-CUT benchmark suite in the Biq Mac Library~\cite{bigq_mac}.
 Each solver is run for $1000$ iterations and over $100$ different initializations.
 The best cut values are shown as a bar graph in Figure~\ref{fig:biq-mac}b.
-We used the cut value obtained using $10^5$ iterations of SA as the largest cut value.
-For each run, we measure the time taken to reach $99\%$ of the largest cut value and average this across multiple runs to compute the average time-to-solution (Avg TTS).
+We used the cut value obtained after $10^5$ iterations of SA as the largest cut value.
+For each run, we measure the time taken to reach $99\%$ of that largest cut value and average this across multiple runs to compute the average time-to-solution (average TTS).
 As shown in Figure~\ref{fig:biq-mac}a, the DOCH, ADOCH solvers consistently achieve the lowest Avg TTS across all graph instances, demonstrating superior convergence speed.
-Figure~\ref{fig:biq-mac}b further shows that DOCH and ADOCH attain the best or comparable cut values compared to other methods.
-All experiments on these small-scale Ising problems were conducted using a Jetson Nano module, except for the $K_{2000}$ and $1000$ spin SK model, which were run in a laptop equipped with an NVIDIA RTX 3050 GPU.
+Figure~\ref{fig:biq-mac}b further shows that DOCH and ADOCH attain the best or comparable cut values with respect to the other solvers.

+{The experiments on these small-scale Ising problems are conducted using a Jetson Nano module, except for the $K_{2000}$, the 1000-spin SK model, and the G-set graphs shown in Supplementary Figure~13.
+The computations are performed on a NVIDIA RTX 3050 GPU laptop with 4 GB RAM.}